Wilfred/emacs-refactor/README.md

 * *insert include*

 Refactoring support for C is a work in progress.
-Contributions are welcom.
+Contributions are welcome.

 ## Lisps